Do Go On - 207 - The Golden State Killer

 Oh, I'm 100% with you.

-I don't know what anything splashing in a room where my toothbrush is kept.
+I don't want anything splashing in a room where my toothbrushes kept.

 Winfrey, she said that once when I was a kid.

-and said, got to put the lid down.
+expert on and said you've got to put the lid down

-And what you like, that's why I'm home from school sick.
+and where you like that's why I'm home from school sick

 Check under your seat.

-You just look at my seat and this is shit on the seat.
+You just look at my seat and there's this shit on the seat.

 We've got to lift it again.

-on a topic nearly always suggested by at least one of our
+When I say most requested topics, what we do here is we take it in terms to report on a topic nearly always suggested by at least one of our listeners.

-listeners, and these frequently suggested topics this week.
+And these are frequently suggested topics this week.

-And it is just as turned to report on a topic that I believe,
+And it is Jess's turn to report on a topic that I believe, Matt and I don't know what to say.

-No, but I do know the, I knew the 50 in the short list.
+No, but I do know the, I knew the 50 and the short list.

 Right.